First Semester: Shanghai, China, the city “on the sea,” “Paris of the East,” and the “Pearl of the Orient”

 During the second semester, students travel to India, where the Xavier School of Management’s international student exchange program offers a valuable resource in providing a smooth transition to settling into life in Jamshedpur.
 In addition to the coursework, this semester promises festival outings and cultural excursions.

 By the third semester, all Global MBA students will live and study in Cleveland, Ohio.
-During this semester students can partake in selected activities organized by the Weatherhead Career Management Office.
-Students will engage with local business leaders from a variety of industries, which are currently thriving in the United States, through various round-table style mixer events.
+Students will engage with local business leaders from a variety of industries through various round-table style mixer events.

 In the fourth and final semester, students from SEM-Tongji and Xavier School of Management return to their respective schools while Weatherhead students shift their focus to elective coursework.